 My personal mantra is that the good should outweigh the bad.
 Actually this probably extends beyond skin care to behavior, men, books….
 Life in general.
 As you have gathered, I am not a purist and will overlook a few flaws if there mostly good things and some of my new favorites — Dr. Dennis Gross, SimySkin, Apothederm — fall into this category.
 However, I’m also sensitive to members of the Truth In Aging community who want their products to be free of nasties and not have to check up on dubious looking ingredients.
 Well, this year there have been some great discoveries of natural, pure yet effective products and here is a round up.

 It is so hard to find genuinely natural hair care products.
 Too often they are nothing more than a few token botanicals mixed in with harsh surfactants.
 Or they might be natural but leave your hair feeling as if it was doused in swamp weed.
 What a welcome surprise to come across Pure Glam.
-The brand is about more than hair care, but I went straight for the Pure Glam Waves Sea Spray ($26 in the shop).
+The brand is about more than hair care, but I went straight for the Pure Glam Waves Sea Spray ($26).
 It’s the healthiest hair spray I have ever come across without compromising its beachy waves hold.
 The only downside is that my husband stole it and won’t give it (he have never used any kind of hair grooming product before).
-The Pure Glam Performance Luxury Wash Shampoo and Daily Conditioner ($26.99 each in the shop) have algae, artichoke, wheat and more.
+The Pure Glam Performance Luxury Wash Shampoo and Daily Conditioner ($26.99) have algae, artichoke, wheat and more.
 Plus the results gave tester Jeanne the confidence to grow her hair into a new style.

 ExPürtise was launched this year filling a gap in the market that lies between anti-aging products that are full of synthetics and petroleum-based fillers and organic/natural products that don’t have the hard-working actives such as growth factors, peptides and retinols.
 The Effective Anti-aging Eye Serum ($65 in the shop) and the Face Serum ($120 in the shop) have growth factors and collagen-boosting peptides, vitamins including the more uncommon vitamin K, as well as organic botanical extracts.
 Even the latter push the envelope with daisy stem cells that are meant to contribute to the longevity of cells.
 There are absolutely no nasties and even the preservative is radish root ferment.